 The following are the primary documents maintained and used by BPSA-US that define and set the rules for our association, putting forth the structure and requirements of our program.
 These will be continually updated as approved by BPSA Headquarters and National Staff.
 For those running a Scout Group with the BPSA, these documents are linked for you to use.
 If you have any questions, please contact your Regional Commissioner.

 Policy & Program

 - BPSA-US Bylaws – our association by-laws that define our structure and program

-- The 1938 PO&R – Searchable version of the original Policy, Organisation and Rules of the Boy Scouts Assoc., UK which we use as our program basis [Scans of original document available here.]
+- The 1938 PO&R – Searchable version of the original Policy, Organisation and Rules of the Boy Scouts Assoc., UK, which we use as our program basis [Scans of original document available here.]

 - Swimming Guidelines, BPSA-US